 For a franchise that’s only a few years old, the sample size for naming its best player is obviously very small.
 Viable options for the Golden Knights include William Karlsson and Jonathan Marchessault.
 However, there’s one player that’s been the face of the franchise well before the team even took the ice for the first time: “The Flower.”

 Despite some injuries, Fleury backstopped the team to a Cinderella-like run to the Stanley Cup Final in the team’s first season.
 He posted a 29-13-4 record in 46 games, with a 2.24 goals against average, a sparkling .927 save percentage and four shutouts.
 More importantly, his veteran experience and leadership were a calming influence for the young team as they shattered record after record for an expansion team.

 Alexander Ovechkin, Left Wing

 Though Mike Gartner had a tremendous career with the Caps, scoring 397 goals and 392 assists in 758 games, the honor here goes to Ovechkin.
 “Ovi” is the franchise leader in goals, points, game-winning goals, and hat tricks.
 He’s the greatest goal scorer of his generation.
-And at 33 years old, he’s still in his prime, terrorizing goalies.
+And at 37 years old, he’s still terrorizing goalies.

-In 2018 Ovechkin willed the Caps to their first Stanley Cup championship in franchise history.
-“Great Eight” is an 11-time All Star, seven-time Maurice Richard winner, three-time Hart winner and three-time Lester B. Pearson winner.
-He also has his name on the Art Ross, Conn Smythe, Calder Trophies.
+In 2018, Ovechkin willed the Caps to their first Stanley Cup championship in franchise history.
+“Great Eight” is an 12-time All-Star, nine-time Maurice Richard winner, three-time Hart winner and three-time Lester B. Pearson winner.
+He also has his name on the Art Ross, Conn Smythe, and Calder Trophies.

-If he continues his goal scoring pace, it’s possible he could eventually challenge Gretzky’s record for most goals in the NHL.
-He’s currently ranks 15th in goals, 128th in assists and 51st in points.
+If he continues his goal-scoring pace, he will eventually challenge Gretzky’s record for most goals in the NHL.
+He’s currently ranked third in goals, 77th in assists, and tied for 18th in points.

 Dale Hawerchuk, Center